LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

       ^}

-   The path to the directory where the log will be stored should be specified according to the same rules as those for the file methods.
-See the :ref:`Paths <files-path>` section in the Files chapter for full details about relative, absolute, and fully-qualified paths on OS X, Linux, and Windows.
+   The path to the directory where the log will be stored should be specified according to the same rules as those for the :type:`file` methods.
+See the section on :ref:`file paths <files-paths>` for full details about relative, absolute, and fully qualified paths on OS X, Linux, and Windows.

 Log Site Visits to a File